arcoslab/ros_sony_cam/README.md

 this last step must be executed from every terminal before using this package

 ## Run
-Now from the same terminal were we source the setup.bash
+Now from the same terminal where we source the setup.bash

 We may run the launch file to see the camera's output, liveview (low quality images) and high quality photos.